emilyriehl/yoneda/src/index.md

 This is a formalization library for simplicial Homotopy Type Theory (HoTT) with the aim of proving the Yoneda lemma for ∞-categories following the paper "[A type theory for synthetic ∞-categories](https://higher-structures.math.cas.cz/api/files/issues/Vol1Iss1/RiehlShulman)" [1].
-This formalization project could be regarded as a companion to the article "[Could ∞-category theory be taught to undergraduates?](https://www.ams.org/journals/notices/202305/noti2692/noti2692.html)" [2].
+This formalization project follows the philosophy layed out in "[Could ∞-category theory be taught to undergraduates?](https://www.ams.org/journals/notices/202305/noti2692/noti2692.html)" [2].